harriott/vimfiles/keystrokes.md

     :helpt ALL               " generate all tags
     :helptags $HOME\vimfiles " set tags

-# aligns the lists in this file
+# align the lists in this file
 " vim-easy-align on a selection: gA"

 ## tabular